Festival Marketplace Participants

 Meh'ndi (Henna painting) artist

-Anshu Varma was born in north India and grew up in Calcutta and New Delhi.
-As a child she was fascinated by the tradition of meh'ndi, a paste of henna used to decorate the hands and feet with ornate patterns, the result being like a temporary tattoo.
-Greatly inspired by her mother's artistic creations meh'ndi, Anshu learned the art of meh'ndi, sometimes simply called henna, at home.
+Anshu Varma was born in 1962 in north India and grew up in Calcutta and New Delhi.
+As a child she was fascinated by the tradition of meh'ndi, a paste of henna used to embellish the palms, soles, and fingernails.
+Greatly inspired by her mother's artistic creations, Anshu began to learn at home this art that plays an important role in maintaining cultural identity in India as well as in other communities.

 Lula Williams (Detroit, Michigan)